-According to U.S. District Court Judge Pedro Delgado-Hernandez, who granted the SEC’s motion for a summary judgment, Ramirez lied to customers and failed to tell them that if their collateral went down in value and reached a certain point, the customers might need to have their accounts liquidated to pay back the loans.
+According to U.S. District Court Judge Pedro Delgado-Hernandez, who granted the SEC’s motion for summary judgment, the ex-UBS Puerto Rick broker lied to customers and failed to tell them that if their collateral went down in value and reached a certain point, the customers might need to have their accounts liquidated to pay back the loans.

 In 2013, following a number of credit downgrades, the Puerto Rico closed-end funds saw a substantial drop in value.
 By September 2013, more than three dozen of Ramirez’s customers had $37 million in “margin maintenance calls” that required many clients to have their accounts liquidated.

 While Ramirez was employing this fraudulent strategy, he was given a “banking champion” award and earned commissions on the Puerto Rico closed-end bonds that his customers purchased.
 Of the more than $12.9 million in compensation he was paid, the court found that approximately $5.5 million of that came from the lines of credit-related transactions.

 A UBS-conducted review found that between 2011 and 2013, there were more than 400 instances which appeared to involved Puerto Rico closed-end funds being purchased using line of credit proceeds.
 The SEC’s complaint accused the ex-UBS Puerto Rico broker of lying to customers not just about the closed-end funds’ safety, but also regarding the risks involved in investing in the funds while using borrowed money.
 The regulator also accused Ramirez of lying to a firm manager when asked about the suspect transactions.